anorthall/survex-dist/README.md

 * Process Survex `dump3d` files to create a graph of the cave system.
 * Calculate the shortest walking distance between any two stations in the cave system using A* pathfinding.
+* Output to different formats: plain text, table, JSON.

 ### Planned
-* Output to different formats: JSON, CSV, HTML, plain text.
 * Process Survex `.3d` files directly.
 * Produce a graphical representation of the cave system and path.
 * Allow 'via' and 'avoid' options, forcing the pathfinding algorithm to take a